-This section illustrates the strengths and weaknesses of the CompLeap project's monitoring and evaluation, starting from the beginning of the implementation period.
-In addition, it presents good practices identified from the evaluation material.
+This chapter illustrates the strengths and weaknesses of the CompLeap project's monitoring and evaluation, starting from the beginning of the implementation period.
+In addition, it presents a couple of good practices identified from the evaluation material.

-The evaluation questions guiding this section have been the following:
+The evaluation questions guiding this chapter have been the following ones:

-- How and to what extent have the chosen monitoring practices supported the achievement of the objectives set for the project? - How and to what extent have the chosen evaluation practices supported the achievement of the objectives set for the project?

-What kinds of good practices can be identified within the project monitoring and evaluation?
+- How and to what extent the chosen monitoring practices have supported the achievement of the objectives set for the project? - How and to what extent the chosen evaluation practices have supported the achievement of the objectives set for the project? - What kind of good practices are possible to identify within the project monitoring and evaluation?

-- The project actors (Project Management Committee and Steering Committee) recognise the key practices of the monitoring and evaluation in a similar way.
-This is an asset that has advanced the achievement of the goals set for the project. - The Mid-term review by the European Commission is seen as beneficial among the key project staff and Steering Committee members.
-Its recommendations have been seriously considered and implemented in the project management and other work package operations. - The Mid-term review, along with the implemented requests, has evidently supported the achievement of the goals set for the project. - The project partners' opinions on the sufficiency and regularity of the monitoring of the project vary to some extent.
-However, the project actors have been able to enhance the monitoring practices over the course of the project. - Good practices: - 1) The Mid-term review as a European Commission practice has visibly been beneficial to the CompLeap project.
-It has helped to enhance the various management practices and brought some new elements to the actual project implementation. - 2) Work package-specific local evaluation meetings at Edufi have contributed to the effective implementation of the project. - 3) Systematic feedback collection from the webinar participants.
+- The project actors (Project Management committee and Steering Committee) recognize the key practices of the monitoring and evaluation in a similar way.
+This is an asset, that has advanced the achievement of the goals set for the project. - Mid-term review by European Commission is seen beneficial among the key project staff and Steering Committee members.
+Its recommendations have been seriously considered as well as implemented in the project management and other work package operations. - Mid-term review along with the implemented requests has evidently supported the achievement of the goals set for the project. - The project partners' opinions on the sufficiency and regularity of the monitoring of the project vary to some extent.
+However, the project actors have been capable to enhance the monitoring practices in the course of the project. - Good practices: - 1) Mid-term review as a European Commission practice has visibly been beneficial to the CompLeap project.
+It has helped to enhance the various management practices as well as brought some new elements to the actual project implementation. - 2) Work package specific local evaluation meetings at Finnish National Agency for Educations have served the effective implementation of the project. - 3) Systematic feedback collection from the webinar participants.